rigdev/docs/docs/examples/database.md

 }
 ```

-The database name and credentials we will read from environment variables.
-We can configure these environment variables within the Rig capsule that deploys our application.
+We will read the database name and credentials from environment variables, and we can configure these environment variables within the Rig capsule that deploys our application.
 We will get back to that a bit later.
 With that let's try to connect to our DB

 ```go title="main.go"